Unicamp-OpenPower/openpower/content/authors/jr-santos/_index.md

 - Students
 ---

-I'm an undergrad student in Computer Science at UNICAMP.
+I'm an undergrad student in Computer Science at UNICAMP that loves GNU/Linux and programming.

+I work with Open Souce software portability for the Power architecture, As well as making these packages available to the OpenPower community.
+I also worked with OpenStack, configuring and installing a public cloud service called Minicloud.